A little water, a few flowers, and a few perches will bring these tiny dynamos to visit.

 Native to California

 These native plant groups can have a variety of species that span the country.
-Regional lists of plants that attract hummingbirds can be found here.
+You can learn about recommended native plants that attract hummingbirds here.

 You can attract, feed and nourish hummingbirds in your backyard with a few easy steps.
 Flowers, perches, insects, and water are the key ingredients to a healthy yard that will attract these amazing jewels.